Openovate/reactus/README.md

 ...
 ```

+This way, virtual files can be accessed like `your_framework/views/product/detail.jsx`
+for example.

 #### 2.3.4.
 Adding Custom Virtual Files

 If you want to declare custom virtual files, you can do so like the following